 At the Detroit Zoo

 The matamata turtle can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
-There, visitors can learn about the 80 different species (and approximately 240 individuals) of reptiles at the Zoo, one-fifth of which are considered threatened or endangered in the wild.
+There, visitors can learn about the 70 different species (and approximately 150 individuals) of reptiles at the Zoo, approximately 45 percent of which are considered threatened or endangered in the wild.

 The matamata turtle’s carapace is rough and knobby.
 The head and neck are large and flat and covered with numerous protuberances, warts, skin fringes and ridges.
 Unlike most turtles, its jaws are fleshy and not hard.

 When fish that are attracted by the turtle's fringes of skin swim too close to their heads, the matamata turtles snap their mouths shut; the water is slowly expelled, and the fish is swallowed whole.